Two Ways to Increase Intrinsic Motivation in Autistic Kids

 Do you get the point?

 The broken bridge represents decreased motivation.
-You’ve planned for therapy sessions, you’ve written goals, but when you’re finally ready to treat the child, you see his motivation is missing.
-It’s going to be very difficult to work on all of these spectacular language and social skills goals when there is no motivation.
+You’ve planned a therapy session or language activity, but when you’re finally ready to begin, you see his motivation is missing.
+It’s going to be very difficult to work on language and social skills when there is no motivation.

 We know how important it is for children to be motivated when learning.
 Think about how difficult it is for neurotypical kids to learn when they are not motivated.
 Now imagine how much more difficult it is for kids on the spectrum to learn when they are lacking motivation.
 Our first goal has to be to build that bridge.
 We have to find ways to motivate the child.